PHDCCI delegation calls on Lt Governor - Jammu Kashmir Latest News | Tourism | Breaking News J&K

-Srinagar, May 31: A delegation of PHD Chamber of Commerce & Industry today called on Lieutenant Governor Manoj Sinha here at Raj Bhawan.
+SRINAGAR, May 31: A delegation of PHD Chamber of Commerce & Industry today called on Lieutenant Governor Manoj Sinha at Raj Bhawan.

 The delegation headed by Pradeep Multani, President PHDCCI lauded the Lt Governor-led UT Government for addressing the concerns of the business community and taking various initiatives for industrial development in the UT.